5nizza/party-elli/experiments-for-tacas/README.md

 They are all realizable -- on unrealizable specs the tool does not terminate (hangs in iterating over model sizes).

+If you wonder about alternating hesitant automata -- see small note in [aht.md](aht.md).

   [^1]: Kupferman, O., Vardi, M.Y., Wolper, P.: An automata-theoretic approach to branching-time model checking.